-A man with low-T will likely experience significant fatigue and a significant decrease in energy.
-If you are always feeling tired or have a lack of motivation for doing physical activities, even if you have enough sleep, then you might have low-T.
+A man with low testosterone will likely experience significant fatigue and a significant decrease in energy.
+If you are always tired or lack the motivation to do physical activities, even if you are getting enough sleep, you might have low testosterone.

 Decrease in Muscle Mass and Increase in Body Fat

-Testosterone is the hormone that is most responsible for muscle development.
+Along with Human Growth Hormone (HGH), testosterone is the hormone most responsible for muscle development.
 A significant decrease in muscle mass can be due to a decrease in testosterone level.

 Increasing testosterone levels can reverse these changes.